ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 ### Dialogs and modals

-Another UI component provided by the framework is a dialog.
-The dialog system in CKEditor 5 is brought by the {@link module:ui/dialog/dialog~Dialog `Dialog` plugin} that offers API for displaying [views](#views) in dialogs.
+The framework provides the UI dialog component.
+The dialog system in CKEditor&nbsp;5 is brought by the {@link module:ui/dialog/dialog~Dialog `Dialog` plugin} that offers API for displaying [views](#views) in dialogs.
 In a sense, this plugin corresponds to another one that manages views in balloons (popovers) across the UI ({@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon` plugin}).

 Dialog is a pop-up window that does not close when the user clicks outside of it.
 It allows for interacting with the editor and its content while being open (unless it is a modal, which blocks the interaction with the rest of the page until it is closed).
-When configured to display a [header](#header), a dialog is also {@link module:ui/bindings/draggableviewmixin~DraggableViewMixin draggable} using mouse or touch.
-Only one dialog can be open at a time - opening another one closes the previously visible one.
+A dialog is also {@link module:ui/bindings/draggableviewmixin~DraggableViewMixin draggable} with mouse or touch if you configure it to display a [header](#header).
+Only one dialog can be open at a time &ndash; opening another one closes the previously visible one.

-Check out {@link installation/plugins/plugins example plugins} that display
+Check out these {@link installation/plugins/plugins example plugins} that display:
 * a {@link framework/architecture/ui-components#dialog dialog window},
 * a {@link framework/architecture/ui-components#modal modal window}.

-Learn more about the [structure and behavior](#structure-and-behaviour) of dialog windows.
+Learn more about the [structure and behavior](#structure-and-behavior) of dialog windows.

 #### Modals

-Modals are similar to the dialogs - they share the same structure rules, API etc. The major difference is that while a modal is open, the user cannot interact with the editor or the rest of the page - it is covered with a non-transparent overlay.
+Modals are similar to the dialogs &ndash; they share the same structure rules, API etc. The major difference is that while a modal is open, the user cannot interact with the editor or the rest of the page &ndash; it is covered with a non-transparent overlay.
 It can be used for example to enforce user to take one of the specified actions.

 To create a modal, use the optional {@link module:ui/dialog/dialog~DialogDefinition#isModal `isModal`} property of the {@link module:ui/dialog/dialog~Dialog#show `Dialog#show()`} method: